seanmpuckett/sai/docs/Keywords.md

 	  [block]
 	[expr] audit using [function]

-A non-mutating comprehension, audit is used to pass all values in a collection into an expression, code block or method.
+A non-mutating chainable comprehension, audit is used to pass all values in a collection into an expression, code block or method.
 Audit doesn’t alter the collection, it just ‘pipes’ all values and keys/indices.

-_Note: **audit** cannot be used with true iterators, as an iterator cannot be examined without exhausting it._

 	set b to chain fruit
 	  observe debug('Pre-sort')